 Running short of time?
 Get PDF of the blog in your mail.

-As an independent retailer, Not all hopes are lost for you with Magento ending its services. it’s obvious to get attached and comfortable with something you have earned your success with.
+As an independent retailer, Not all hopes are lost for you with Magento ending its services because migration from Magento 1 to WooCommerce is a great option.
+It’s obvious to get attached and comfortable with something you have earned your success with.
 But as they say, change is evolution, you need to bid adieu to your beloved eCommerce platform and try to “Migrate” on to a better version.

 Since support for Magento 1 has ended in June 2020, find out how to transform your business through migration from Magento 1 to WooCommerce and why?

 Magento is a leading open-source e-commerce platform.
 Its high-performance services and out of the box, functionalities are why the world’s biggest manufacturers, brands, and industries like Samsung, Nestle, and Lenovo have chosen it as their web store.
 According to Magento’s official page, more than 250,000 merchants worldwide have chosen to work with this platform.

 Varien first introduced Magento in 2007; since then, Magento has continuously developed into various versions, tremendously self improving over the years.

 Magento has released dozens of versions over the past few years, currently divided into Magento 1 and Magento 2.
 Each version of Magento usually includes two different editions: Community (CE) and Enterprise (EE), also referred to as Open Source and Commerce.
 While the Magento Community version is entirely free to download with all its necessary features that work very well for small businesses, its counterpart, Magento Enterprise is a paid version.

 As a flexible platform, Magento provides robust Search engine optimization and other tools for managing catalogs.
 The developers are even more invested in bumping up the numerous plugins for extending the functionality.